Last Updated on July 11, 2023 by Igor Karni

-That being said, e-Biking alone is not necessarily sufficient on its own if you really want to tone and target your abs.
-While e-Biking will certainly help you to strengthen your core, try doing other exercises when you’re off the e-Bike, such as sit-ups, crunches, planks, and seated twists.
+That being said, e-bike riding alone is not necessarily sufficient on its own if you really want to tone and target your abs.
+While e-bike riding will certainly help you to strengthen your core, try doing other exercises when you’re off the e-bike, such as sit-ups, crunches, planks, and seated twists.

-Shoulders, feet, and ankles also reap benefits from e-biking
+Shoulders, feet, and ankles also reap benefits from e-bike riding

-These are some of the muscles that are benefitted by e-Biking on a smaller scale, but still benefit you nonetheless!
+These are some of the muscles that are benefitted from e-bike riding on a smaller scale, but still benefit you nonetheless!

-Not only do your arms benefit from e-Cycling, but as a result, so do your shoulders, particularly your deltoid muscles which are located at the uppermost part of your arm (source) and are best described as your shoulder caps.
+Not only do your arms benefit from you riding an e-bike, but as a result, so do your shoulders, particularly your deltoid muscles which are located at the uppermost part of your arm (source) and are best described as your shoulder caps.

-Similarly to the way your arms and upper body are worked out when you ride, your shoulders benefit the most when you shift positions while riding.
-If you are doing an intense workout with heightened resistance and ride on more uneven terrain (such as hills), you will definitely start to feel the effects in your shoulders more prominently.
+Similar to the way your arms and upper body are worked out when you ride, your shoulders benefit the most when you shift positions while riding.
+If you are doing an intense workout with heightened resistance and riding on more uneven terrain (such as hills), you will definitely start to feel the effects in your shoulders more prominently.

-Last but not least and perhaps somewhat surprisingly, even your feet and ankles are benefitted by riding your e-Bike!
+Last but not least and perhaps somewhat surprisingly, even your feet and ankles are benefitted from riding your e-bike!
 The cycling motion strengthens your ankles through its repetitive circular movements, and the extension of your ankle wherein your foot is pointing downward (also known as plantar flexion – source) helps to strengthen your foot’s range of motion and its respective muscles and tendons.